Australian Housing Market Trends for 2020

-Australia’s residential property markets should reflect carefully on a combination of positive events that might well signal an upward trend in demand and prices.
+Australia’s housing market trends for 2020 should reflect carefully on a combination of positive events that might well signal an upward trend in demand and prices.
 The ‘three-pillars’ as the trend has been branded, comprise of further assistance to first time buyers, improved access to credit (APRA policy changes) and falling interest rates.

 However, each is a complex area and the impacts have the potential to be mixed relative to local market conditions.
 We also need to add another big factor and that’s supply.
 While supply is always perhaps the most important factor, sentiment over the last six-months has been more volatile than usual however, post the Federal Election, volatility has been reduced and confidence has started to improve.